-The design consisted of utilizing the existing detention basin constructed as part of the Madrid subdivision as an on-line facility that outlets to a storm drain which discharges to Culver – Hawes Basin.
-During the pre-design study, the Madrid on-line basin bypass was optimized to mitigate existing flooding of the downstream subdivision.
-The Culver-Hawes Basin is designed as an off-line facility where low-flows bypass the basin.
-The design included the development of a SWMM model to verify the dynamic operation of the off-line basin diversion structure.
-Downstream of the basin, the Hawes/Hermosa Vista storm drain conveys the flood flows to the Spook Hill Floodwater Retarding Structure (FRS).
-The entire system is designed to convey the 100-year flood and includes approximately 2.5 miles of large diameter storm drain and a 25-acre foot detention basin.
-The project also included landscape/aesthetic treatments, PAAC, and public meetings.
+The design used the existing detention basin constructed as part of the Madrid subdivision as an online facility that outlets to a storm drain discharges to Culver – Hawes Basin.
+During the pre-design study, the Madrid online basin bypass was optimized to mitigate existing flooding of the downstream subdivision.
+The Culver-Hawes Basin is an off-line facility where low flows bypass the basin.
+The design included the development of an SWMM model to verify the dynamic operation of the off-line basin diversion structure.
+The Hawes and Hermosa Vista storm drain downstream of the basin conveys the flood flows to the Spook Hill Floodwater Retarding Structure.
+The system is designed to convey the 100-year flood and includes approximately 2.5 miles of large-diameter storm drain and a 25-acre foot detention basin.
+The project also had landscape and aesthetic treatments, PAAC, and public meetings.

 Flood Control District of Maricopa and City of Mesa